Shine On You Crazy Diamond: Parts VI–IX

-Part VI (Wright, Gilmour, Waters; from 0:00 to 4:36) begins with a howling wind from the preceding song "Wish You Were Here".
-At 0:05, 0:10, and 0:15, two bass notes are played, increasing in volume each time.
+Part VI (Gilmour, Wright; from 0:00 to 4:36) begins with a howling wind from the preceding song "Wish You Were Here". in 5 second intervals, two bass notes are played, increasing in volume each time.
 As the wind fades away, Gilmour comes in on the bass guitar with a continuing riff pattern.
 Waters adds another bass.
-Then Wright comes in playing a Solina String Ensemble Synthesizer and after a few measures, several rhythm guitar parts (Gilmour played the power chord rhythm part using his black Fender Stratocaster before switching to lap steel guitar for the solo in live performances from 1974 to 1977.
+Then Wright comes in playing a Solina String Ensemble Synthesizer, and after a few measures, several rhythm guitar parts (Gilmour played the power chord rhythm part using his black Fender Stratocaster before switching to lap steel guitar for the solo in live performances from 1974 to 1977.
 Snowy White performed the rhythm guitar parts on this track on the band's 1977 In the Flesh Tour) and drums come in, as well as a Minimoog to play the opening solo.
 At the two-minute mark, Wright's Minimoog and Gilmour's lap steel guitar play notes in unison before Gilmour performs a lap steel guitar solo (the lap steel had open G tuning with the high D string tuned to E) with some counterpointing from Wright's synthesizers.
 It lasts for about three minutes (four when played on the band's In the Flesh Tour) and Gilmour played each section an octave higher than the previous one.
-The highest note he hit on the lap steel and slide solo was a B♭_{6}, followed by a reprise of the guitar solo from Part IV (which was played by White live on Pink Floyd's 1977 tour so Gilmour could switch back to his Fender Stratocaster).
+The highest note he hit on the lap steel and slide solo was a B♭_{6}, followed by a reprise of the guitar solo from Part IV (which was played by Wright on synthesizer on the 1975 tour and White on guitar on Pink Floyd's 1977 tour so Gilmour could switch back to his Fender Stratocaster).
 The song then switches time signatures to 6/8 (found in Parts II–V), giving the appearance of a slower tempo and reintroducing the vocals.

 Part VII (Gilmour, Wright, Waters; from 4:36 to 6:05) contains the vocals, in a similar vein to Part IV though half the length, before segueing into Part VIII.
 Waters again sings the lead vocals with Gilmour, Wright, Fields and Williams providing backing vocals.